 Collecting a shipment at a DHL Parcel Terminal is possible again.
 All DHL Parcel locations in the Benelux are open for external visits.

 A lot of changes have been made to our DHL ServicePoint network, including closings and changed opening hours.
 If a parcel is on its way to a closed location, we try to drop it off at a different ServicePoint.
 Parcels delivered to a closed location will be returned to the sender.
 Check the opening hours before you visit any DHL ServicePoint.

 bpost deliveries delayed

 Our partner bpost is lagging behind in delivery to consumers in Belgium due to increased parcel volumes and the corona measures.
-Please don’t send more parcels than your normal volume.
-It is currently not possible to send parcels longer than 120 cm.
 Click the link below to read more about the impact of the coronavirus on the bpost services.Service impact bpost